stocker88/nextjswebsite/_posts/compoundinterest.md

 ---
 title: 'How To Be A Millionaire: The Science of Compound Interest'
 excerpt: 'If you save $10 a day in 10 year you will have $90,000.
 If you invest $10 a day in the stock market in 10 years you will have $2,000,000!
 Warren Buffett was hustling for pennies and at 11 years he launched his love of markets and investing when he bought his first stock!
-You don’t need $100k income to be a millionnaire, in fact it’s not correlated at all, many people who make $100k have no money management skills and are not growing their wealth.
+You don’t need $100k income to be a millionaire, in fact it’s not correlated at all, many people who make $100k have no money management skills and are not growing their wealth.
 Make smart decisions with HelloStocker AI ChatGPT and market data analysis to make the money work for you!
 Top investor Warren Buffett bought his first stock at 11 years old — did he buy Nvidia?
 No: he bought three shares of an oil company called Cities Service at about $38 each.
 He sold his shares soon after at $40 each.
 And he is today considered the best investor of the century.
 There are 2 main factors that contribute to whether someone will be rich or not, it’s not how smart they are, nor how much money they have...'
 seoExcerpt: 'If you save 10$ a day in 10 year you will have $90,000.
 If you invest $10 a day in 10 years you will have $2,000,000!
 Warren Buffett was hustling for pennies and at 11 years he launched his love of investing when he bought his first stock'
-coverImage: '/assets/blog/millionnairescience/millionnairescience.webp'
+coverImage: '/assets/blog/millionairescience/millionairescience.webp'
 date: '2023-11-29T05:35:07.322Z'
 author:
     name: Aness Hussein Ali
     picture: '/assets/blog/authors/anesshusseinali.jpeg'
 ogImage:
-    url: '/assets/blog/millionnairescience/millionnairescience.webp'
+    url: '/assets/blog/millionairescience/millionairescience.webp'
 ---

 **If you save $10 a day:**